Contextuality from the vacuum: Contextuality

 Finally equipped with the necessary definitions, we comment on why the protocol uses qutrits rather than the more commonplace qubit UDW detectors, as promised at the beginning of \autoref{sec:setup}.
-The choice of qutrit is motivated by the fact that for two-qubit systems, the Heisenberg-Weyl measurement scenario yields state-independent contextuality: \textit{all} two-qubit states are contextual with respect to stabilizer measurements \cite{mermin_hidden_1993, raussendorf_contextuality_2017}.
-As a result, a measure of contextuality cannot distinguish between states, nor can it capture the emergence of contextuality under interaction with the field.
-By contrast, three-level systems exhibit state dependent contextuality in the two-qutrit Heisenberg-Weyl measurement scenario, making qutrit detectors the minimal choice for our analysis.
+The choice of qutrit is motivated by the fact that for two-qubit systems, the Heisenberg-Weyl measurement scenario yields state-independent contextuality: \textit{all} two-qubit states are contextual with respect to Heisenberg-Weyl measurements \cite{mermin_hidden_1993, raussendorf_contextuality_2017}.
+As a result, a measure of contextuality cannot distinguish between two-qubit states, nor can it capture the emergence of contextuality under interaction with the field.
+By contrast, three-level systems exhibit state-dependent contextuality in the two-qutrit Heisenberg-Weyl measurement scenario, making qutrit detectors the minimal choice for our analysis.
 We note that this measurement scenario also rules out an analysis with only one qutrit detector interacting with the field, as a single qutrit state is always noncontextual with respect to the single qutrit Heisenberg-Weyl group \cite{Howard:2014zwm}.
-This is a consequence of the fact that the contexts of the single qutrit Heisenberg-Weyl group have no non-trivial overlap, which is necessary to see contextuality.
-One may, however, describe the contextuality of a single qutrit state with respect to the two-qutrit Heisenberg-Weyl group, by taking the tensor product of the state with an appropriate state of the second qutrit.